AnkitKhettry/bootcamp_analytics/README.md

 1. Clone the repo : https://github.com/AnkitKhettry/bootcamp_analytics.git
 2. Goto File -> Project Structure -> Platform Settings -> SDK -> Add 1.8s, remove all others.
 3. Goto File -> Project Structure -> Libraries -> + Scala SDK -> Add 2.11.7, remove all others.
 If you don't have, download:https://www.scala-lang.org/download/2.11.7.html
 4. Add pom.xml to your maven projects.
-Do a mvn clean and then mvn install.
+5. Do a mvn clean and then mvn install.
 Wait for imports.
+6. Mark src/main/scala directory as sources root.

 Exercise 1:
 1. Listen to code walkthrough